SparkBeyond/agentune/docs/features.md

 Although SyncFeature extends Feature, its asynchronous methods SHOULD NOT be called.
 All code handling features has separate codepaths for synchronous and asynchronous features.

-## Efficient evaluation strategies (FeatureEvaluator)
+## Efficient computation strategies (FeatureComputer)

-Sometimes it's possible to evaluate several features on the same data more efficiently than calling them one by one (or in parallel, in the case of asynchronous features).
+Sometimes it's possible to compute several features on the same data more efficiently than calling them one by one (or in parallel, in the case of asynchronous features).
 Each such strategy is specific to some particular Feature implementation.
-These strategies are implemented by FeatureEvaluator subclasses.
-In Enrich, each available evaluator can choose which features to operate on.
+These strategies are implemented by FeatureComputer subclasses.
+In Enrich, each available FeatureComputer can choose which features to operate on.

-There are no current implementations of FeatureEvaluator (other than the trivial ones used by default for all features).
+There are no current implementations of FeatureComputer (other than the trivial ones used by default for all features).
 Implementations we may add in the future include:
-- LLM-backed features: we may want to evaluate one feature first, to insert it into the provider's token cache, and then evaluate all other features on the same row in parallel
+- LLM-backed features: we may want to compute one feature first, to insert it into the provider's token cache, and then compute all other features on the same row in parallel
-- Function-composition features: we may want to evaluate common subfunctions only once on the same inputs, both across features and across rows
+- Function-composition features: we may want to compute common subfunctions only once on the same inputs, both across features and across rows

 ## Implementing new features